thchatzidiamantis/sHoTT/src/2Segal/2segal-types.rzk.md

             , \ H → refl))))
 ```

-A type is 2-Segal if and only if its based hom-types are Segal.
+A type is 2-Segal if and only if its based hom-types are Segal (hopefully).

 ```rzk
 #def hom-coslice-hom2